vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 The
 [Vipps Recurring API v3](https://developer.vippsmobilepay.com/docs/APIs/recurring-api) is available.
-This version includes new and improved functionality for campaigns (for example "10 weeks for 10 kr" or "1 kr until Christmas"), the possibility to reserve and capture (or partially capture) a charge (specially important for physical subscriptions) and several technical improvements.
+This version includes new and improved functionality for campaigns (for example "10 weeks for 10 NOK" or "1 NOK until Christmas"), the possibility to reserve and capture (or partially capture) a charge (specially important for physical subscriptions) and several technical improvements.